Darkelf2024/Darkelf-Browser/README.md

 Font

-No leaks No fingerprints = Standard Editions in this Repo will get major updates fixes Darkelf Post Quantum is Active 100% Head to that Repo PQC
+No leaks No fingerprints = Standard Editions in this Repo will get major updates fixes Darkelf Post Quantum is Active 100% Head to that Repo

-Refer to Darkelf Compiled Release Documentation listed in Repository - Updated

 Please refer to the [Swap Disable Guide](https://github.com/Darkelf2024/Darkelf-Browser/blob/main/disable_swap_macos_guide.md) to permanently disable macOS swap on Apple Silicon (M1–M4) with Permissive Security, SIP disabled, and dynamic pager off.
 Ideal for secure, memory-only workloads like Darkelf, or forensics-safe use cases. - Darkelf does exactly what it is suppose to do!
 Apple continues to create difficulties with Swap Disabling etc. The current Guide is for 2025.